 - Insect repellent

-A current vaccination certificate or health card with blood type or previous illnesses should always be with you in your day bag.
-Particularly practical: Many smartphones now have an app in which health information and medication can be saved.
-That saves space in your luggage!
+An up-to-date vaccination certificate or health card with blood group or previous illnesses should also always be in your daypack.
+Particularly practical: many smartphones now have an app in which information on health and medication can be stored.
+This saves space in your luggage!
 Last but not least, a few handkerchiefs, a small notebook and a pen should not be missing and you are perfectly equipped for your travel adventure.